A chemical imbalance in the brain is said to occur when the brain has either excessive or insufficient chemicals, called neurotransmitters.

 - daily activities

-There are several medications available that are thought to work by changing the levels of certain brain chemicals.
-These drugs alter levels of either dopamine, noradrenaline, serotonin, or norepinephrine.
-Some work on a combination of two more of these chemicals.
+There are several medications available that are thought to work by changing the levels of brain chemicals through blocking reabsorption.

 Examples of these medications include:

 - Selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work by blocking the reabsorption of serotonin.
 Examples are fluoxetine (Prozac), paroxetine (Paxil), and citalopram (Celexa).

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs).
 They include duloxetine (Cymbalta) and venlafaxine (Effexor XR).
 SNRIs work by blocking the reabsorption of both serotonin and norepinephrine, leading to increased levels of these two chemicals in the brain.

 - Tricyclic antidepressants (TCAs).
 Examples are imipramine (Tofranil) and nortriptyline (Pamelor).
 TCAs block the reabsorption of noradrenaline and serotonin.

 - Norepinephrine-dopamine reuptake inhibitors (NDRIs).
 NDRIs, such as bupropion (Wellbutrin), block reabsorption of the neurotransmitters norepinephrine and dopamine.

 - Monoamine oxidase inhibitors (MAOIs).
 MAOIs block the reabsorption of norepinephrine, serotonin, and dopamine.
 These medications, including isocarboxazid (Marplan) and phenelzine (Nardil), are not as popular as other types of antidepressants.

 When it comes to mental health conditions, there are likely many factors at play.
 It’s difficult to determine whether a particular treatment will ensure a cure.